abdulDs/ScrapperBTC/mongodb/README.md

 # Mongodb
-following our first script inoe we will document our observations inside mongodb in 3 steps.
+following our first script now we will document our observations inside mongodb in 3 steps.